gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 $t=-4.269$, with an assumption that the test statistic follows a
 $t_{20}$-distribution under the null hypothesis, and the p-value $= 0.000375$.

-There is strong evidence to suggest that the true mean *Snow Depth* is different from 0 when the *Maximum Temperature* is 0 and the *Elevation* is 0 in the population of SNOTEL sites.
+There is strong evidence against the null hypothesis that the true mean *Snow Depth* is 0 when the *Maximum Temperature* is 0 and the *Elevation* is 0 in the population of SNOTEL sites, so we could conclude that the true mean Snow Depth is different from 0 at these values of the predictors.
 To reinforce the general uselessness of this test, think about the combination of $x\text{'s}$ -- is that even physically possible in Montana (or the continental US) in April?

-\indent Remember when testing slope coefficients in MLR, that if we fail to reject the null hypothesis, it does not mean that there is no relationship or even no linear relationship between the variables, but that there is insufficient evidence to declare a linear relationship is present **once we account for the other variables in the model**.
+\indent Remember when testing slope coefficients in MLR, that if we find weak evidence against the null hypothesis, it does not mean that there is no relationship or even no linear relationship between the variables, but that there is insufficient evidence against the null hypothesis of no linear relationship **once we account for the other variables in the model**.
 If you do not find a small p-value for a variable, you should either be cautious when interpreting the coefficient, or not interpret it.
 Some model building strategies would lead to dropping the term from the model but